VirtualFlyBrain/VFB_2/specs/functional_specs.md

 - Dynamically generated content must be reachable via a unique URL
 - If URL does not change during browsing, Provide permalinks.

-Vote and comment on content.
+Discussion: Vote and comment on content.
+How can we handle this and what do we want it to acheve?

 ## Pages